Best Credit Cards for (New) Parents

 So how does this impact your rewards?
 You should get a rewards card for the place you shop the most.
 For many parents, including myself, this is Target and Amazon.

-Amazon happens to have their own card that pays 3% back on all Amazon.com purchases; 2% back at gas stations, restaurants, and pharmacies; and 1% back for all other purchases.
-Additionally, you’ll get a $50 Amazon gift card when approved for the card.
-With no annual fee, if you’re spending several hundred dollars a month at Amazon, this card is worth adding to your wallet.
+Amazon happens to have their own card that pays 3% back on all Amazon.com purchases; 2% back at gas stations, restaurants, and drugstores; and 1% back for all other purchases.
+If you're an Amazon Prime member, you can qualify for 5% back on your Amazon.com purchases.
+With no annual fee, if you're spending several hundred dollars a month at Amazon, this card is worth adding to your wallet.